Skip to main content

-Mourning Before the Shift
+Mourning Before Transformation

 "In those days I, Daniel, was mourning three full weeks..."